 Cannon and Ulmer led SFC with 18 points each, but were limited to just three baskets each in the second half.

 Anderson scored a game-high 31 points on 13-27 shooting.
 Myers-Pate led the team with eight assists, and Jones had a team-high eight rebounds, along with 14 points - none bigger than the last two.

 It was an emotional post-game press conference.
 Myers-Pate was exceptionally proud of his team, "Man, it's great to have all our fans and family members here to see this on senior night, and for us to show so much togetherness...you can't ask for more, it shows that we're the ultimate family."

-RMU will play Fairleigh Dickinson (10-17, 6-7) next Thursday, while SFC will look to rebound against Bryant (17-11, 9-4) on Thursday, as their still fighting to get a home game in the first round of the NEC Tournament.
+The Colonials will travel to play the Fairleigh Dickinson Knights (10-17, 6-7) next Thursday.
+The Terriers will look to rebound against the Bryant Bulldogs (17-11, 9-4) on Thursday, as their still fighting to get a home game in the first round of the NEC Tournament.